stimulusreflex/stimulus_reflex/docs/scoping.md

 {% endhint %}

 {% hint style="info" %}
-It's completely valid to for an element with a data-reflex-root attribute to reference itself via a CSS class or other mechanism.
+It's completely valid to for an element with a data-reflex-morph-target attribute to reference itself via a CSS class or other mechanism.
 Just always remember that the parent itself will not be replaced!
 Only the children of the parent are modified.
 {% endhint %}

 ## Persisting Elements